 Valley City is a somewhat small city located in the state of North Dakota.
 With a population of 6,323 people and four constituent neighborhoods, Valley City is the 12th largest community in North Dakota.

 Valley City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Valley City is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Valley City who work in teaching (10.94%), office and administrative support (10.08%), and sales jobs (8.07%).
+Overall, Valley City is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Valley City who work in office and administrative support (10.50%), management occupations (9.56%), and sales jobs (7.15%).

-The overall education level of Valley City is somewhat higher than in the average US city of 21.84%: 26.84% of adults 25 and older in the city have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Valley City citizens is substantially higher than the typical US community, as 31.23% of adults in Valley City have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Valley City in 2010 was $32,787, which is upper middle income relative to North Dakota, and wealthy relative to the rest of the US.
-This equates to an annual income of $131,148 for a family of four.
+The per capita income in Valley City in 2018 was $32,745, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $130,980 for a family of four.
 However, Valley City contains both very wealthy and poor people as well.

 The people who call Valley City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valley City residents report their race to be White, followed by Asian.
-Important ancestries of people in Valley City include Norwegian, Irish, English, and Swedish.
+The greatest number of Valley City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Valley City include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Valley City is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Italian and Polish.